Bhavishya Purana: Pratisarga Parva

 The Pratisarga Parva has 100 chapters, which deal with topics such as the genealogy of the kings and sages, and prophecies.
-It is written as a universal history with the first and the second chapters (called Khandas) dealing with old time, the third part with the medieval, and the fourth with the new age.
-The text includes the plundering of regions and major massacres in India after the 12th century, including those of Timur-Tamburlaine in section 3.4.6 (the text calls him Timiralinga, or "linga of darkness").
-It compares "Upanishadic" religion with the religions of the mlecchas in a way "comparative religions" studies do, states Alf Hiltebeitel, along with historical characters whose ideas and actions impacted India between the 11th and 14th centuries.
-It includes critical comments about the Mughal history (the texts calls them "Mukula") and refers to a Mahamada who is a Last Prophet of the "mlecchas".
+It is written as a universal history with the first and the second chapters (called khaṇḍas) dealing with old time, the third part with the medieval, and the fourth with the new age.
+The text includes the plundering of regions and major massacres in India after the 12th century, including those of Timur in section 3.4.6 (the text calls him Timiralinga, or "linga of darkness").
+It compares "Upanishadic" religion with the religions of the mlēcchas in a way "comparative religions" studies do, states Alf Hiltebeitel, along with historical characters whose ideas and actions impacted India between the 11th and 14th centuries.
+It includes critical comments about the Mughal history (the texts calls them "Mukula") and refers to a Mahāmada who is a Last Prophet of the "mlēcchas".
 This suggests this section was written well after the 14th century.
-The author of this parvan of the Bhavisya Purana seems to know both English Biblical and Arabic Islamic texts, but virtually all terms used here are derived from Arabic words and names, not the English sources.
+The author of this parvan of the Bhavishya Purana seems to know both English Biblical and Arabic Islamic texts, but virtually all terms used here are derived from Arabic words and names, not the English sources.
 Thus, this part of the text must have been composed after the start of the Mughal empire and after Arabic sources were available in India.
 This section has led numerous scholars to question the authenticity of much of the Bhavishya Purana, and as evidence that these Puranas were not scriptures, but rather a document of history that was constantly revised and thus of a living nature, both over time and over geography.

-According to Alf Hiltebeitel, the second quarter of the eighteenth century marks the terminus a quo for the text's history of the Mughals because it mentions Nadir Shah (calling him Daitya Nadira) and Muhammad Shah in section 3.4.22.
-This c. mid-18th century terminus a quo would also apply to Pratisargaparvan's first khanda Genesis-Exodus sequence where its author is aware of both Arabic and English sources.
-Further, mention of Queen Victoria's palaces, Calcutta and several 18th century historic events place the terminus ad quem (completed before a year) at mid to late 19th Century.
-Hiltebeitel states that this part of the Bhavisya Purana was mostly likely composed in the 19th century.
+According to Alf Hiltebeitel, the second quarter of the eighteenth century marks the terminus post quem for the text's history of the Mughals because it mentions Nadir Shah (calling him Daitya Nadira) and Muhammad Shah in section 3.4.22.
+This c. mid-18th century terminus post quem would also apply to Pratisargaparvan's first khaṇḍa Genesis-Exodus sequence where its author is aware of both Arabic and English sources.
+Further, mention of Queen Victoria's palaces, Calcutta and several 18th century historic events place the terminus post quem (completed before a year) at mid to late 19th Century.
+Hiltebeitel states that this part of the Bhavishya Purana was mostly likely composed in the 19th century.